Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 levels to determine the familiar's natural armor, Intelligence score, and special abilities.

+### Feats
-**Feats:** A multiclass character gains feats based on character levels, regardless of individual class level
+A multiclass character gains feats based on character levels, regardless of individual class level

+### Ability Increases
-**Ability Increases:** A multiclass character gains ability score increases based on character level, regardless of individual class level.
+A multiclass character gains ability score increases based on character level, regardless of individual class level.

+### Spells
-**Spells:** The character gains spells from all of his or her spellcasting classes and keeps a separate spell list for each class.
+The character gains spells from all of his or her spellcasting classes and keeps a separate spell list for each class.
 If a spell's effect is based on the class level of the caster, the player must keep track of which class's spell list the character is casting the